FitSNAP/FitSNAP/docs/source/Installation.rst

 After completing this LAMMPS installation, please see `Install FitSNAP with latest LAMMPS`_ to use FitSNAP.

-**NOTE:** There is no longer a need to use modified versions of LAMMPS or PACE libraries for ACE model fitting.
-The :code:`compute pace` used by FitSNAP to calculate ACE descriptors is available in the default branch of the public LAMMPS repository (https://github.com/lammps/lammps).
+**NOTE ON ACE FITS:** There is no longer a need to use modified versions of LAMMPS or PACE libraries for ACE model fitting.
+The :code:`compute pace` used by FitSNAP to calculate ACE descriptors has been fully integrated into the ML-PACE package as of the August 29, 2024 LAMMPS stable release (https://github.com/lammps/lammps/tree/stable).
+The most recent development version can be found in the default branch of the public LAMMPS repository (https://github.com/lammps/lammps).

 For a summary/review of all these steps, see see `Quick Installation <Quick.html>`__.